 Stop Loss and Target of the SMA Trade

-I didn’t state a certain target on the chart because I had no clue for how long eventual price increase might have lasted.
-Therefore, I observed my trade very carefully, which put me in a very good position to exit the market.
+We didn’t state a certain target on the chart because we had no clue for how long the eventual price increase might have lasted.
+Therefore, we observed the trade very carefully, which put us in a very good position to exit the market.

 The price created a shocking increase just for seconds.
-The good thing is that I was constantly watching my trade.
-I considered that it is better to exit the trade on the top of that move without waiting for a further extension.
+The good thing is that we were constantly watching my trade.
+We considered that it is better to exit the trade on the top of that move without waiting for a further extension.
 After all, volatile price moves often continue with big pullbacks.
-Therefore, I closed my trade and I collected my profit.
+Therefore, we closed the trade and collected the profit.

 Bottom line, the trade generated 0.22% for less than 20 minutes.